run

 table(m.Probabilities,m.MeasuredStates, ...
 VariableNames=["Probabilities","States"])

-Next, create a task that runs the circuit on the same device by applying quantum error mitigation.
-The error mitigation is a collection of tools and methods to process measurement results that are aimed at reducing the effects of measurement errors.
+Next, create a task that runs the circuit on the same device, but with quantum error mitigation.
+The error mitigation applies a collection of tools and methods to the measurement results that attempts to reduce the effects of measurement errors.

 task = run(c,dev,NumShots=500,UseErrorMitigation=true);